-We see living proof of this all the time.
-Like any creative pursuit though, what the final results will be depends on how far you want to take it.
+We see the proof of this in every course we run.
+But like any creative pursuit, what the final results will be, depends on how far you want to take it.

 Many people walk into the first session feeling anxious and doubting their ability.
 Some wonder whatever made them do the course in the first place.

 In contrast, at the end of the first three-hour session everyone is on a high.
 Recognising your own creative potential as well as that of fellow writers is an inspiring and uplifting experience.

 To Kathleen and I, it always feels like a minor miracle.
 And is one of the many reasons we love what we do.

 Natalie Goldberg, author of ‘Writing Down the Bones’, says, “I’m not saying that everyone is Shakespeare, but I am saying everyone has a genuine voice that can express his or her life with honesty, dignity and detail.
 There seems to be a gap between the greatness we are all capable of and the way we see ourselves and, therefore, see our work.”